soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 Get-Mailbox <username> | FL DefaultAuditSet
 ```

-A value of `Admin, Delegate, Owner` indicates that the default mailbox actions for all three logon types are being audit; this is the default state after default mailbox auditing was initially provisioned in your organization.
+A value of `Admin, Delegate, Owner` indicates that the default mailbox actions for all three logon types are being audited.
+Note that this is the default state after default mailbox auditing was initially provisioned in your organization.
 Alternatively, a value of `Owner` indicates that the only the default mailbox actions for the mailbox owner are being audited; a value of `Delegate` or `Admin` indicates that only the default mailbox actions for delegates or admins, respectively, are being audited.
-If all three values aren't displayed, then the default an administrator has changed the default mailbox actions for one or more of the logon types.
 If there are no values displayed for the *DefaultAuditSet* property (also called a *null* value) then the mailbox actions for all three logon types have been changed.

-See the [Change or restore mailbox actions logged by default](#change-or-restore-mailbox-actions-logged-by-default) section in this article for information about changing the mailbox actions that are audited.
+See the [Change or restore mailbox actions logged by default](#change-or-restore-mailbox-actions-logged-by-default) section in this article for more information about changing the mailbox actions that are audited.

 ## Enable or disable mailbox auditing for specific users